udontur/obsidian/snc2d.md

 ![[Drawing 2024-10-21 17.44.39.excalidraw]]
 - **Structure**
 	- Very long cells
-	- Branches to communicate with other nerve
+	- Branches to communicate with other nerve cells
+	- The bulbs are fat to insulate and increase rate of information
+- **Function**
+	- Carry nerve impulses
+#### 10.